aeecleclair/Hyperion/README.md

 Check that your Hyperion instance is up and running by navigating to http://localhost:8000/information.

-## 6. Create your own user
+## 6. Create your own user (if not yet the case using factories)

-There are many ways to do so, ranked here from easiest (GUI only) to hardest (CLI only).
+There are at least 5 distinct ways to do so outside the use of factories, ranked here from easiest (~GUI) to hardest (~CLI).

+> [!IMPORTANT]
+> Using factories is the recommended way.
+> All others methods are legacy and kept here for historical reasons.
+> Feel free to create other users other ways for learning purposes.

-Note that registration and activation are distinct steps, so for fun you may register one way and activate your account another way.
+Note that registration and activation are distinct steps when calling calls to the API, so for fun you may register one way and activate your account another way (if you create your user directly in database, this distinction is not relevant).

 <details>
 <summary>

-### With CalypSSO
+### Using CalypSSO

 </summary>